guanyuelee/guanyuelee.github.io/_publications/ieeemm2022.md

     </div>
 </center>

-GAN is capable to learn the distribution of real dataset.
+GAN is capable of learning a complex distribution of real dataset.
 It's believed that if GAN learns the data manifold of real dataset, it learns semantics from the dataset instead of memorizing the dataset.
 Formally speaking, given a pre-trained generator $G$ and two randomly sampled noise $z_1$ and $z_2$, we can use interpolation to get the middle datapoint $z_\alpha=f(z_1, z_2, \alpha)$ by interpolation method $f$.
 There exist plenty of interpolation methods, and I will list them as follows:
 - Most commom interpolation --- linear interpolation:
 $$f(z_1, z_2, \alpha) = \alpha z_1 + (1-\alpha) z_2.$$
 - Spherical interpolation: